rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W1.md

 The programming language **OCaml** includes the following tools:

 - `ocaml` -> The top-level interactive loop
-- `ocamlc` -> The bytecode compiler
+- `ocamlc` -> The byte code compiler
 - `ocamlopt` -> The native code compiler
 - `ocamldep` -> The dependency analyzer
 - `ocamldoc` -> The documentation generator
 - `ocamllex` -> The lexer generator
 - `ocamlyacc` -> The parser generator

-In addition to the above mentioned tools, one might use the following additional tools:
+In addition to the above-mentioned tools, one might use the following additional tools:

 - `menhir` -> A more modern parser generator
 - `ocamlbuild` -> A compilation manager